Where to Stay in Porto, Portugal — A Guide to the Best Areas and Hotels

 What is interesting is that Cedofeita breathes art 365 days a year.
 The region has several art galleries in Rua Miguel Bombarda.

-Besides the galleries, there are restaurants, bars, and bookstores with decorations that are different from the usual, giving this place a more jovial air.
+In addition to the galleries, there are restaurants, bars, and bookstores with unusual decorations, giving this place a more jovial air.

-Also, for those who want to save a little money, in this region, it is possible to find some cheaper hotel options.
+Also, for those who want to save a little money, there are some cheaper hotel options in this region.

 7. Hotel Cristal Porto | Luxury Hotel